eahrold/OSX_Server_Notes/the crazy depths of OD.md

 First off the GUID of the Master Needs to be fixed in a couple of places.

 get the GUID from  here , it's the new ID

-	in "Config"
-		ldapreplicas -- XMLPlist
+	Config
+		-ldapreplicas
+			-XMLPlist

-then enter that GUID into the Computers record of my.server.com$
+then enter that GUID into the

+	Computers
+		-my.server.com$
+			-GeneratedUID

-and also in "ComputerGroups"
+and also in

-	com.apple.opendirectory.group
-		GroupMembers needs to be GUID of master
+	ComputerGroups
+		-com.apple.opendirectory.group
+			-GroupMembers

 passwordserver should look like this... no duplicate arrays or Replica dicsts at all.